SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/06-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-You are given a sequence of strings, each on a new line, until you receive the `stop` command.
+You are given a sequence of strings, each on a new line, until you receive the "stop" command.

 The first string is a **name** of a person.